 The bottom line: A 110 million dollar goodwill gesture isn’t going to happen.

-I’m sorry I don’t have better news to report for Vantage customers, but I will continue to update our readers via Facebook, in the Consumer Rescue newsletter and in our Facebook group as we learn more.
-Stay tuned….
-(Michelle Couch-Friedman, reporting for Consumer Rescue)
+I’m sorry I don’t have better news to report for Vantage customers.
+I will continue to update our readers via Facebook, in the Consumer Rescue newsletter and in our Facebook group.
+Stay tuned…

 *Update 8/20/23: Vantage Travel is sold.
 Here’s what that means to customers